-All Cochrane Reviews and protocols must adhere to the guidance contained in the Cochrane Style Manual.
-The Cochrane Style Manual does not explain how to prepare a Cochrane Review and does not cover every word choice or every context.
+All Cochrane reviews and protocols must adhere to the guidance contained in the Cochrane Style Manual.
+The Cochrane Style Manual does not explain how to prepare a Cochrane review and does not cover every word choice or every context.
 Authors and editors will need to use their knowledge and judgement when applying the guidance, but any deviation should be for a good reason rather than personal preference.

-This manual is primarily for use with Cochrane Reviews and associated content, but it may be applicable to other Cochrane content.
-You should also refer to the Cochrane Brand Guidelines.
+This manual is primarily for use with Cochrane reviews and associated content, but it may be applicable to other Cochrane content.
+We hope to produce a summary listing the main features of Cochrane style for use in the preparation of other Cochrane material shortly.